 How should you conduct your market research ?
-Should you go for face-to-face interviews or for focus groups ?
+A Focus group?
+Interviews?
+Which method should you go for ?
 We often get that question from customers and we often find it difficult to convince customers that focus groups may not be the best qualitative technique around.
-Here’s why.

 Focus group alone are not sufficient

-Focus groups were born after WWII and emerged from the work of Merton and colleagues.
+Focus groups were born after WWII and emerged from the work of Merton.
 Historically they have not been conceived as a stand-alone qualitative technique.
 Rather it was thought as an additional methodology to triangulate results.

 According to their authors focus groups were suitable for the elicitation of details that might otherwise be overlooked.
 But their authors also recognized that the discussion may quickly be derive to irrelevant issues and suffer the dominance of some members of the focus group.

 Authors generally agree that participants in focus groups do NOT speak or answer questions in the same way than they would in an individual face-to-face interviews.
 What is said before, how it is said, by whom, does influence what participants might say.
 This is especially true when you have dominiating characters in the group.
 Kidd and Parshall (2000) wrote it quite nicely : focus groups “create a far less homogeneous texture of discourse than one finds in individual interviews.”
 If you want to deep dive into this fabulous piece of of marketing research, you’ll find the complete article below.